Photo by Andy Romer, courtesy of the National Trust for Historic Preservation.

 The striking architecture of Pocantico is matched by an extensive collection of both fine and decorative art spanning many centuries and cultures.
 Largely assembled by John D. Rockefeller Jr. and his wife Abby Aldrich Rockefeller, and later expanded by their son Nelson, the collections highlight the artistic patronage and diverse interests of four generations of the Rockefeller family.

-Much of the collection is accessible to the public via Kykuit tours, which run Thursdays through Sundays from May to early November.
+Much of the collection is accessible to the public via Kykuit tours, which run Thursdays through Sundays from May to early November, and the gallery at the David Rockefeller Creative Arts Center, which presents rotating exhibitions of visual art drawn from the permanent collection at Pocantico free of charge.
+A catalogue of the first DR Center gallery exhibition, Inspired Encounters: Women Artists and the Legacies of Modern Art, is available for purchase online.
 Virtual exhibitions from the collection are also available online from the National Trust for Historic Preservation.

 Hanging throughout the estate are portraits of both Rockefeller family members and U.S. statesmen by notable artists, including Sir Thomas Lawrence, Gilbert Stuart, Joseph Alexander Ames, John Singer Sargent, Adele Herter, James Shannon, and Jo Davidson.

 Numerous 18th-century English and French prints, assembled by John D. Rockefeller Jr. when the house was first built, line the walls of Kykuit.
 In the early 1960s, Nelson Rockefeller added a series of art galleries to display paintings, prints, sculptures, and tapestries by some of the most important artists of his time, including Alexander Calder, Robert Motherwell, Pablo Picasso, and Andy Warhol.